reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - Reboot

 ## Optional
-- You can rename dax-default extension to use more bass enhancer boost.
+- You can rename dax-default extension to .xml to use more bass enhancer boost.
 See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
+Rename another .xml to .mod.
 Delete /data/vendor/dolby/dax_sqlite3.db if there before reboot.
 - You can use DaxUI instead of OPSoundTuner.
 To enable that, run at Terminal Emulator before flashing the module: